 - Know Your Features: Moving from a shared to VPS plan can be daunting if you’re not too familiar with the elements that make up a server.
 The key one to look out for is RAM.
 Just like when you open a lot of programs on your PC, and you need a lot of RAM to keep things running smoothly if lots of people visit your site at the same time you need lots of RAM to prevent server slowdowns.
 CPU Cores (processor power) are less important for web servers because it’s not like you’re playing games or video editing on the machine, but still the more Cores and the more Mhz, the better.

 - IP Addresses: Many people who make the jump to VPS hosting have several different websites.
 So have multiple IP addresses allows you to separate them all in the eyes of search engines.

 Some Recommended VPS Hosts

-If your website is starting to pick up in terms of traffic or you have already outgrown the shared hosting environment then a virtual private server is the next step up.
+If your website is starting to pick up in terms of traffic or you have already outgrown the shared hosting environment, then a virtual private server is the next step up.
 It gives you a guaranteed portion of a server’s resources, and your site cannot be impacted by anybody else on that server.
-Finding a host with good support and easy scalability should be able accommodate you for many years.
-If however you begin experience slow downs with the top end plans it may then be time to try a dedicated server or cloud hosting.
+Finding a host with good support and easy scalability should be able to accommodate you for many years.
+If however you begin to experience slowdowns with the top end plans, it may then be time to try a dedicated server or cloud hosting.